STAT545-UBC/STAT545-UBC-original-website/block024_package.md

 + **Version**.
 Convention has it that this should be in the format `<major>.<minor>.<patch>`.
 Since we are only in development we start a fourth digit, which, also by convention, starts with `9000`.
 Hence `0.0.0.9000` is a good starting point, and `0.0.0.9001` would be the next (development) version while `0.1.0` or `1.0.0` would be the first release version.
 + **Authors\@R**.
 Machine-readable description of the authors (`aut`), maintainer (`cre`), contributors (`ctb`) and others (see `?person`).
 + **Description**.
 One paragraph of what the packages does.
 + **License**.
 Who can use this package and for what?
 I suggest [*CC0*](http://creativecommons.org/publicdomain/zero/1.0/), which means that we dedicate our package to the public domain and waive all of our rights.
 Anyone can freely use/adapt/modify/sell this work without our permission.
 We also don't provide any warranties about liability or correctness.
-You can check our [other creative common licenses](http://creativecommons.org/choose/).
+You can check out [other licenses](http://choosealicense.com/).
 + *LazyData*.
 Is a little technical, but seeting this to `true` makes loading data that your package provides easier.
 + There are [many more fields available](http://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file).